 If convicted of DUI, your license will be suspended for 12 months or from the date of arrest if they were confiscated.

-For DUI refusal of chemical test, there is a 12-month hard suspension, which means a limited permit will not be available.
-The only way to be able to drive would be through electing to install an ignition interlock device for 12 months onto your vehicle.
+For DUI refusal of chemical tests, there is a 12-month hard suspension, which means a limited permit will not be available.
+The only way to be able to drive would be by electing to install an ignition interlock device for 12 months onto your vehicle.
 This election would need to be made prior to the 30-day deadline to appeal the suspension.
 If missed, the 12-month hard suspension would be in place.

 For DUI Per Se (Over.
 0.08 blood alcohol concentration “BAC”), offenders can receive an immediate limited driving permit after the temporary permit expires on the 46th day if they have completed the DUI School/ Risk Reduction Program.
 After 120 days, the offender can reinstate their full Georgia Driver’s License upon proof of showing completion of DUI School and paying the reinstatement fee.